Fabulani/xplorer/README.md

  __Autonomous Exploration with Virtual Reality Visualization__
-This project is the result of eight weeks of work with the Karelics company, under the supervision of our robotic subject Professor Mr. Ilkka Jormanainen, University of Eastern Finalnd.
-The aim of this project was to build a fully autonomous exploration Robot, linked to a VR (Virtual Reality) environment that visualizes a map of the robot’s environment.
+This project is the result of eight weeks of work with the Karelics company, under the supervision of our Robotics + XR subject Professor Mr. Ilkka Jormanainen, University of Eastern Finland.
+The aim of this project was to build integrate a autonomous exploration algorithm in a SLAM-equipped robot, and link it to a VR (Virtual Reality) environment that allows visualization of the robot’s published data (e.g., the map, pose, path, etc.).

  [Artemis Georgopoulo](https://github.com/artemisge), [Fabiano Junior Maia Manschein](https://github.com/Fabulani), [Yasmina Feriel Djelil](https://github.com/YasminaDjelil), [Shani Israelov](https://github.com/shani1610)